ReanTokley/jubilant-barnacle/Readme.md

 # Greenave Facial Detection

-Greenwave is a C# program for dealing with word pluralization.
+Greenwave is a C# program for dealing with Facial Recognition and object detection.

 ## Installation